MeshalAbuqrais/Rcorr-simulations/README.md

 ## How to Run

 Navigate to the relevant folder and run the Python script in the `source` folder.
+The outputs uesd in the article are placed in the `output` folder.

 ## License